wp-plugins/featuring-countcomments/readme.txt

 Already queried results are cached within a single page-call to avoid executing too many queries.
 This results in increased performance.

 Moreover, in case of querying the comment count of a certain post's comment, only two SQL statements will be used to retrieve the comment count of all users who contributed to this post.

-= If I click on the comment count in the Users page of the Admin Menu I do not receive all comments of the associated user and sometimes comments from other users. - What's wrong? =

-Actually, there is nothing wrong. - In previous versions, Featuring CountComments used the built-in full-text comment search of WordPress.

-With WordPress >= 3.1 and Featuring CountComments >= 1.20 [the results are queried by user-id instead of display-name](https://core.trac.wordpress.org/ticket/14163).

 == Other Notes ==